viraj89/address-crowdsourcing/README.md

 **Start now using your own services**

-For more information on requirements and publication steps, see [Community Addressing](http://links.esri.com/localgovernment/help/10.2/CommunityAddressing) help.
+For more information on requirements and publication steps, see [Address Crowdsourcing application](http://links.esri.com/localgovernment/help/10.2/CommunityAddressing) help.

 ## Resources